-- Reporting Sexual Harassment.
+4.1.
+Reporting Sexual Harassment.
 Any person who witnesses an act of unlawful sexual harassment is encouraged to report it to the District's Title IX Coordinator.
 No person will be retaliated against based on any report of suspected sexual harassment or retaliation.
 Any District employee who receives a report of sexual harassment or has actual knowledge of sexual harassment must convey that information to the Title IX Coordinator as soon as reasonably practicable, but in no case later than the end of the following school day.
 4.2.
 General Response to Sexual Harassment.
-When the district has actual knowledge of sexual harassment in its education program or activity against a person in the United States, the district will respond promptly in - a manner that is not deliberately indifferent.
-The district will be deemed to be deliberately indifferent only if its response to sexual barassment is clearly unreasonable in light of the known circumstances.
+When the district has actual knowledge of sexual harassment in its education program or activity against a person in the United States, the district will respond promptly in

+4.2.
+General response to Sexual narassment.
+When the district will be denied to be deliberately indifferent only if its response to sexual harassment is clearly uncessonable in light of the known circumstances.
 For the purposes of this policy "education program or activity" includes locations, events, or circumstances over which the district exercised substantial control over both the respondent and the context in which the sexual harassment occurs.

-The district's response will treat complainants and respondents equitably by offering supportive measures as defined in subsection 2.7 above to a complainant, and by following the grievance process described in section 5 below before the imposition of any disciplinary sanctions or other actions that are not supportive measures, against a respondent.
-The Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to - supportive measures, consider the complainants wishes with respect to supportive measures, inclinated the complainant of the co - Administrative Leave.
-Nothing in this policy precludes the district from placing a non-student employee respondent on administrative leave during the pendency of a grievance process that complies with section 5 This provision may not be construed to modify any rights under Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act.
+The district 's response will treat complainants and respondents equitably by offering supportive measures as defined in subsection 2.7 above to a complainant, and by following the givence process described in sections 5 below before the imposition of any disciplinary sanctions or other actions that are not supportive measures, against a respondent.
+The Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complain, and explain to the response of the response of the response of the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complain, and explain to the response of the response the complainant the process for filing a formal complaint.